Exabyte-io/documentation/docs/getting-started/ui-overview.md

 ## Create Job

-Create Job shortcut link takes you to the simulation wizard where you can quickly create and run a simulation.
+Create Job shortcut link <i class="zmdi zmdi-file-plus zmdi-hc-border"></i> takes you to the simulation wizard where you can quickly create and run a simulation.
 By default the job is saved in your [default project](XXX.md). <!-- TODO: add link --> First tab is the Material Design tab.
 Material design editor has a black background, surrounding functions of Material Design - such as naming, workflow and compute - have white backgrounds.
 More information on [running a simulation can be found here](/getting-started/run-first-simulation.md).

 ![Material Editor](../images/MaterialEditor.png "Material Editor")